-For all other Complaints, the BH-MCO must use the template supplied by the Department as Attachment 3a of this Appendix to send written notice of the Complaint decision.
+For all other Complaints, the BH-MCO must use the First Level Complaint Decision Notice template to send written notice of the Complaint decision.

-- t.
-If the Complaint disputes one of the following, the Member may file a request for a Fair Hearing, a request for an external review, or both a request for a Fair Hearing and a request for an external review: - i. a denial because the requested service is not a covered service: - ii. the failure of the BH-MCO to meet the required time frames for providing a service; - iii. the failure of the BH-MCO to decide a Complaint or Grievance within the specified time frames;

-- iv. a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program; - v. a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) is not a covered service(s) for the Member; or - vi. a denial of a Member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other Member financial liabilities.
+- u.
+If the Complaint disputes one of the following, the Member may file a request for a Fair Hearing, a request for an external review, or both a request for a Fair Hearing and a request for an external review: - i. a denial because the requested service is not a covered service: - ii. the failure of the BH-MCO to meet the required time frames for providing a service; - iii. the failure of the BH-MCO to decide a Complaint or Grievance within the specified time frames; - iv. a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program; - v. a denial of payment by the BH-MCO after a service(s) has been delivered because the service(s) is not a covered service(s) for the Member; or - vi. a denial of a Member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other Member financial liabilities.